STAT545-UBC/STAT545-UBC-original-website/hw11_shiny.md

 - Show the number of results found whenever the filters change.
 For example, when searching for Italian wines $20-$40, the app would show the text "We found 122 options for you".
     - **Hint:** Add a `textOutput()` to the UI, and in its corresponding `renderText()` use the number of rows in the `filtered()` object.

-- Allow the user to download the results table as a .csv file.
+- Allow the user to download the results table as a .`.csv` file.
     - **Hint:** Look into the `downloadButton()` and `downloadHandler()` functions.

 - When the user wants to see only wines, show a new input that allows the user to filter by sweetness level.
 Only show this input if wines are selected.